Banjo-Kazooie

 Slippery Slopes in the Termite Mound

 When Banjo is on a slope that is too steep/slippery, he'll be able to stand on it for a couple of seconds before sliding off of it.
-This mechanic applies to all slopes in the US 1.0 or European version of the game.
+This mechanic applies to all slopes in the US v1.0 or European game version.
 However, in the US v1.1, Japanese, and XBLA versions, Banjo will instantly slide off all slopes in the termite mound located inside Mumbo's Mountain.
 This change fixes an exploit where the player can climb to the top of the termite mound without having to transform into the termite.

 Well Collision